Leo Tolstoy

 4

 We live in the age of discipline, culture and civilization, but we are still far away from the age of morality.
-Looking at the current state of the people we can say that the happiness of states grows in step with the unhappiness of the people.
+Looking at the current condition of the people we can say that the happiness of states grows in step with the unhappiness of the people.
 This raises the question: would we not be happier in a primeval condition, when this culture of ours did not exist, instead of our current condition?

 For how can people be made happy when they are not being made moral and wise?